jmadinlab/jmadinlab.github.io/publications.md

 sidebar_link: true
 ---

 These are recent publications since starting at HIMB.
-Go to [People](/people) pages for more complete lists and/or Google Scholar links.
+Go to [People](/people) pages for more complete lists and Google Scholar links.

 ### 2019